mdesson/shopify-inventory-microservice/README.md

 ### The Deadletter Queue

-When errors are thrown, the error metadata is not be added by SQS or Lambda, such as the error name, staktrace, etc.
+When errors are thrown, the error metadata is not be added by SQS or Lambda, such as the error name, stacktrace, etc.

 Message are ending up in the dead letter queue inconsistently, and very slowly.

 ### Not implemented:

-- SNS Error Notifier
-- Coordinator
 - Throttle State
 - KMS to hide API secrets
+- Worker connection to dead letter queue (possible fifo queue limitation)